 While The Stand EP itself contains five songs, the release contains one more song to bring the release up to an even half dozen.
 The sixth track on the release is entitled “Catch Me As I Fall” and features the guitar from Sherry Anne and vocals from Tolan Shaw who helps to create a duet with Sherry Anne.
 The acoustic guitar and piano create a music bed that goes along well with the two singers adding their vocals to help make one of the emotional moments on the release.
 The light feel of the track makes for a perfect ending to the EP.

 Starting from the very beginning track, Sister Speak’s The Stand EP hits the listener with Pop-rock music that is sure to satisfy.
 The five “album tracks” and the bonus track that completes the release combine to create a pop-rock release that feels so solid that each of the songs contained within should be allowed to find their way onto radio on their own merits.
 As it is though, the lead-off single of the title track of the release is a great place to begin.
 Hopefully, more tracks will be featured.
 Through it all, Sherri Anne and the rest of the musicians who helped to create the release under the Sister Speak moniker combined their efforts to make a solid debut that should be only the beginning of something special.

-For more information, check out Hi Lo La’s PR firm of Whiplash PR & Management by clicking on the logo for the company.
+For more information, check out Sister Speak’s PR firm of Whiplash PR & Management by clicking on the logo for the company.

-To check out the music of Hi Lo Ha, check out the track “Radio“.
+To check out the music of Sister Speak, check out the track “The Stand“

-To purchase a copy of Ain’t Gone Tonight from Hi Lo Ha, click on the album cover below:
+To purchase a copy of The Stand from Sister Speak, click on the album cover below: